SAP-samples/teched2024-DA181/exercises/ex3/README.md

 <br>![](/exercises/ex3/images/opengrapmod.png)

 2. Click on Risks entity and select add relationship.
+Move the cursor to the white space to see the below dialog box.

 <br>![](/exercises/ex3/images/addrelationship.png)